 If you have a suitable, sturdy candle holder, taper candles can be great for emergencies.
 They make it easy to collect the wax for reuse.
 And, since these are made from beeswax, you’ll want to save that wax!

 The price per hour of burn time is reasonably high (about 24 cents per hour).
 However, for beeswax candles, these candles are very affordable.

 The candles burn well and last for a good 4 hours.

 The only real issue is that they are white beeswax.
 I guess they have to bleach the wax to get that color, which means there is a slight odor to the candles.

 - Produce slight odor

-If you want to use tealights as your emergency candles, these are probably your best option.
+These are probably your best option if you want to use tealights as your emergency candles.

-Unlike most tealights which are made from paraffin, these ones are made from soy.
+Unlike most tealights made from paraffin, these are made from soy.
 That means they don’t cause carcinogenic odors or smoky residue.